“Geez. That’s really the last episode released?” Jay wiped his eyes. “This show’s more emotional than I remembered.”

 “But now Lucille condemns them herself,” said Jay.
 “Even though they’re just copies, the pain is redoubled through Lucille’s perspective.”

 “I think the viewer takes Charlie’s and Daisuke’s perspective,” said Dan.
 “We know for sure Bunjiro and Lucia are dead and gone, but we’re worried Lucille doesn’t believe us.
-Then we’re relieved because she’s two steps ahead.”
+Then we’re relieved because she’s two steps ahead in accepting impermanence.”
 Jay nodded doubtfully.
 “What do you think, Bob?
 Was your first episode emotionally resonant?”